Thinking of solo travel but not sure where to start? START HERE!

 You’ll find most of your travel needs met by any one of the popular travel guidebook series but here are a few suggestions that I’ve either tried myself or would love to during my next visit:

 In some countries, you can coast in holiday mode, thinking only of what to do next.
-Brazil isn't like that.
-It has everything you'd want in a holiday but it's a complex country with problems that haven't been resolved yet, a country in which to keep your wits about you.
-While I love staying in off the beaten path, this is one country in which I try to stay in a hotel where I can (for the cheapest prices, use HotelsCombined to compare prices of hotels in Rio de Janeiro or across Brazil).
+Brazil isn’t like that.
+It has everything you’d want in a holiday but it’s a complex country with problems that haven’t been resolved yet, a country in which to keep your wits about you.
+While I love staying in off the beaten path, this is one country in which I try to stay in a hotel where I can (for the cheapest prices, use booking.com to compare prices of hotels in Rio de Janeiro or across Brazil).

-Please don't forget your travel insurance!
-I used World Nomads for years but they only cover you until you're 66 (70 in some countries).
+Please don’t forget your travel insurance!
+Women on the Road recommends World Nomads if you’re under 66 (70 in some countries).
 If that birthday has come and gone, click here for travel insurance recommendations that cover you at any age.